Shakes on a Plane: Unsupervised Depth Estimation from Unstabilized Photography: Additional Reconstruction Results

 \section{Additional Reconstruction Results}

 \textbf{Challenging Imaging Scenarios.} Given the fundamental building blocks of our approach, namely that it performs multi-view depth estimation through ray reprojection, some scenes will naturally be more difficult to reconstruct than others.
 As shown in Fig.~\ref{fig:difficult_scenes}, each of these scenarios presents its own set of challenges and direction of study.
 In the \emph{Dynamic} scene, we fail to reconstruct accurate depth for the majority of the plant leaves as they undergo deformation far larger than the parallax effects we observe in the long-burst.
 Our forward model has no way to model this deformation, and it is notoriously difficult to separate the effects of object motion from camera motion.
 The \emph{Textureless} and \emph{Distant} scenes present two sides of a similar problem, insufficient parallax information.
 While we are able to reconstruct the plant in \emph{Textureless}, the textureless planter provides no multi-view information from which to estimate depth except for along its edges, which we can track relative to the motion of the background.
 The church in \emph{Distant} is so far from the camera that it exhibits only fractions of pixel in disparity over the entire long-burst.
 In both these scenarios we need a mechanism to aggregate information in image space to make up for the lack of parallax.
 In \emph{Textureless} this would be in-painting the planters depth based on its edges, and in \emph{Distant} we would need to look at the deformation of larger image patches to estimate sub-pixel motion.
 The \emph{Thin Structures} reconstruction is partially successful, as in the foreground region we are able to track and reconstruct the depth of the thin orange mesh, but breaks down when it begins to overlap with the traffic cone.
 We suspect this is because our forward model is a single-layer RGB-D representation, with no explicit way to model for occlusions.
 In the region of the traffic cone is has to decide between reconstructing the cone or the mesh in front of it in the long-burst $I(u,v,\textsc{n})$ data, not both.
 Here, a layered depth representation could potentially solve this, but greatly increases the complexity of the problem as we would now need to learn an alpha map for each frame $\textsc{n}$ to sample these layers.
 For the \emph{Very High Dynamic Range} scene, we have specular reflections three orders of magnitude brighter than the shadowed portions of the statue.
 While using the fixed auto exposure and ISO settings we are able to reconstruct a large portion of the statue body with our RAW data.
 To reconstruct all the regions of the scene, including the dimly-lit body, our model could potentially be augmented to incorporate bracketed image data with varying exposure, similar to Mildenhall et al.~\cite{mildenhall2022nerf}, and perform joint HDR image volume and depth reconstruction.
-Lastly, the \emph{Lens Blur} scene shows a loss in depth reconstruction performance due to portions of the scene being blurred by a shallow depth of field from the camera.
-Depth-from-defocus cues~\cite{xiong1993depth} could potentially help regularize reconstruction in these areas. \\
+The \emph{Lens Blur} scene shows a loss in reconstruction quality due to portions of the scene being blurred by a shallow depth of field from the camera.
+Depth-from-defocus cues~\cite{xiong1993depth} could potentially help regularize reconstruction in these areas which are otherwise devoid of fine image features.
+Lastly, the \emph{Translucent} and \emph{Highly Reflective} settings both violate view consistency.
+Namely, changes in pixel colors can no longer be attributed solely to parallax or camera motion, and can be caused by seeing through or around the objects.
+We further discuss the reconstruction of non-lambertian objects in the next section.